well-typed/ghc-stack-profiler/README.md

 The sampling interval was 10 milliseconds.
 The overhead depends on the callstack depth, number of alive threads and sampling interval.

-More sophistacted benchmarks are expected soon.
+More sophisticated benchmarks are expected soon.